-Strong Financial Profile with Robust Growth, Operating Leverage and Free Cash Flow Generation.
+Strong Financial Profile with Robust Growth and Operating Leverage.
 For fiscal year 2017 through fiscal year 2019, we have grown as-reported revenues at a CAGR of 12%, and on a constant-currency basis, at a CAGR of 10%, driven by secular tailwinds, organic reinvestment in A&R and strategic acquisitions.
-For our fiscal year 2019, our business generated net income and Adjusted EBITDA of \$258 million and \$737 million, respectively, implying an Adjusted EBITDA margin of approximately 16%.
-We have an efficient business model as demonstrated by our high Free Cash Flow conversion of Adjusted EBITDA.
-In fiscal year 2019, we generated \$24 million of Free Cash Flow (after taking into account \$183 million related to the acquisition of EMP).
+For our fiscal year 2019, our business generated net income and Consolidated EBITDA of \$258 million and \$737 million, respectively, implying Consolidated EBITDA margin of approximately 16%.
 We believe our financial profile provides a strong foundation for our continued growth.